EivindArvesen/prm/README.md

 Additionally, if you need the name of the currently active project, this is available via the `$PRM_ACTIVE_PROJECT` environment variable.

-Command line arguments are available in scripts, with `$3` being the first argument after your project name.
+The prm command line arguments are available in start- and stop-scripts, `$3` being the first argument after your project name.

+All available environment variables are described on [this](https://github.com/eivind88/prm/wiki/Environment-variables) Wiki page.

 ## Usage
 In order to work properly, prm **must** be sourced, *not* run in a subshell; i.e. `. ./prm`.